clayton14/MadLibsMaker/README.md

 # MadLibsMaker
- Java program that make Mad Libs fom websites that I programed for my High School java class feel free to modify and change the code.
+ Java program that make Mad Libs fom websites that I programed for my High School java class. <br>
+ Feel free to modify and change the code.